seanpmaxwell/jet-schema/README.md

 > npm install -s jet-schema

 Validator-functions can be passed directly or within a settings-object, so you can do more than just validate an object property.
-Validator-functions settings can be done at the **global-level**, so you don't have to configure them for every new schema or when a schema is initialized **local-level**.
+Validator-function settings can be done at the **global-level**, so you don't have to configure them for every new schema or when a schema is initialized (**local-level**).

 A settings object (NOTE validator-functions must return type-predicates):
 ```typescript